liangyuwang/distzo2paper/README.md

 Using NVLink with parameter slicing drastically reduces inter-GPU communication time, allowing DistZO2 to maintain high GPU utilization and throughput.
 This validates the hardware-aware communication strategy introduced in Section 6.1.

 ---

+### Experiment 3: PP vs. DP (from Figure 2 panels a and c)

+Here we compare **Perturbation Parallelism (PP)** and **Distributed Data Parallelism (DP)** under a 2-GPU setup with NVLink interconnect, using **Figure 2 panels (a) and (c)** respectively.

+#### Observations:
+- **Figure 2 (panel a): PP**
+  In this setup, each GPU computes one perturbed direction over a shared input batch.
+However, due to the dependency on full parameter upload and offload per direction, we observe **insufficient overlap between communication and computation**.
+The memory streams (red and green) are clearly **not fully hidden by compute**, leading to visible underutilization.

+- **Figure 2 (panel c): DP**
+  Each GPU performs both +ϵ and −ϵ forward passes on different data shards.
+This **dual forward** pattern naturally allows more time for upload and offload to proceed in parallel.
+As shown, memory streams are **much better overlapped with compute**, although the forward pass is longer due to processing two perturbations per step.

+#### Conclusion:
+While DP incurs longer compute time, it benefits from **better communication-compute overlap**.
+PP alone struggles to hide memory operations.
+This highlights the motivation for combining them into a 2D parallelism strategy, which inherits the best of both.

+---

+### Experiment 4: Scaling from 2 GPUs to 4 GPUs under PP (from Figure 2 vs. Figure 1 panel a)

+We now analyze the effect of increasing GPU count under PP-based parallelism with NVLink.
+Here, we compare:
+- **Figure 2 (panel a): 2 GPUs, PP**
+- **Figure 1 (panel a): 4 GPUs, PP + DP (with DP = 1)**
+  This can be viewed as a special case of 2D parallelism where DP group size is 1.

+#### Observations:
+- In **Figure 2 (panel a)**, each GPU handles a full perturbed direction and must exchange all missing parameter slices with its peer over NVLink.
+Despite peer transfer, communication still occupies a noticeable portion of the timeline.
+- In **Figure 1 (panel a)**, with 4 GPUs, the parameter block is divided into 4 shards.
+Each GPU only needs to receive 3 slices from its neighbors.
+This **increases the degree of parallel shard exchange**, and the communication is **much better overlapped** with computation.

+#### Conclusion:
+The **more GPUs we use, the finer the parameter slicing becomes**, which reduces per-link communication volume and allows peer transfers to be more parallel.
+This directly supports our design in **Section 6.1**, where we emphasize that shard-level communication becomes increasingly efficient as GPU count increases.
+As a result, **DistZO2 scales better under more GPUs**, both in terms of communication and overlap scheduling.

+---